Yuvrajscheema/crazyflie-arducopter-setup/README.md

 ```
 - The terminal should now print: Connected to ...
 - This confirms we can connect to the Crazyflie flashed with Arducopter with a Crazyradio
+- The issue still remains of having the nrf reciever communicate with the FC which may and having the radio communicate the GCS signals
 # Connecting to the ground station via esp32
 - We now decided to try to connect to the crazyflie using an [esp32 c3 zero](https://www.waveshare.com/wiki/ESP32-C3-Zero)
 - After that we flashed the esp32 with dronebridge using the guide found [here](https://dronebridge.gitbook.io/docs/dronebridge-for-esp32/untitled)